Manhunter (film): Home media

 Manhunter was released in a widescreen edition on laserdisc in 1986.
-It was released on VHS several times, including by BMG on 10 October 1998 and by Universal Studios in 2001.
-It has also been available on DVD in various versions.
+It was released on VHS several times, including by BMG in October 1998 and by Universal Studios in 2001.
+It has been available on DVD in various versions.
 Anchor Bay released a two-DVD limited, numbered, edition in 2000, disc one being the Theatrical version and extras, disc two being the "Director's Cut."
 An individual release of the first disc [Theatrical version] from the two-disc set was released at the same time.
 In 2003 Anchor Bay released the "Restored Director's Cut," overseen by Mann, which is very close to the "Director's Cut" on the 2000 disc but omits one scene.
-It does, however, feature a commentary track by Mann.
+It features a commentary track by Mann.

-MGM (current holders of the rights to The Silence of the Lambs and Hannibal) released the theatrical cut of Manhunter on DVD in a pan-and-scan format in 2004.
+MGM, current holders of the rights to The Silence of the Lambs and Hannibal, released the theatrical cut of Manhunter on DVD in a pan-and-scan format in 2004.
 In January 2007, the same version was released by MGM in a widescreen format, for the first time on DVD, as part of The Hannibal Lecter Collection, along with The Silence of the Lambs and Hannibal.
 Manhunter was also released by itself in September 2007.
 The studio re-released The Hannibal Lecter Collection on Blu-ray in September 2009.
 In 2016, Shout!
 Factory released both the theatrical and director's cut on Blu-ray.

+International rights to the film are currently held by StudioCanal.